HolyBlackCat/quasi-msys2/README.md

 To restore such backup to a working state, run `make apply-delta` in it.

+## Not-so-frequently asked questions

+  * How do I add a desktop entry for the quasi-msys2 shell?
+    * Use `make -f env/integration.mk`.
+To undo, invoke it again with the `uninstall` flag.

+  * Using LD instead of LLD when compiling with the native Clang.
+    * I started having problems with the native LD after some MSYS2 update (it produces broken executables), so we default to LLD.

+      Last tested on LD 2.34, a more recent version might work.

+      LD shipped by MSYS2 (was LD 2.37 last time I checked) works under Wine.
+If `binfmt_misc` is enabled, you can switch to it using `-fuse-ld=$MSYSTEM_PREFIX/bin/ld.exe`.

+      You can try the native LD using `-fuse-ld=ld`.
+(Or remove `-fuse-ld=lld` from `WIN_CLANG_FLAGS` variable.)

+  * My build system is confused because the compiled C/C++ binaries are suffixed with `.exe`.
+    * Use `source env/duplicate_exe_outputs.src`.
+Then `$CC` and `$CXX` will output two identical binaries, `foo.exe` and `foo`.
+The lack of the extension doesn't stop them from being transparently invoked with Wine.

 ## Installation structure

 * `Makefile` — The package manager.